-Switzerland, a srong supporter of the Bank, became a member of the African Development Fund (ADF) and the African Development Bank (AfDB) in 1973 and in 1982 respectively.
-As part of its development agenda, Switzerland has pledged strong focus on fragile states and conﬂict contexts, reducing poverty, promoting human development, supporting rural development and good governance.
+Switzerland, a strong supporter of the Bank, became a member of the African Development Fund and the African Development Bank in 1973 and in 1982 respectively.
+As part of its development agenda, Switzerland has pledged to focus strongly on fragile states and conﬂict contexts, reducing poverty, promoting human development, supporting rural development, and good governance.
 Switzerland is supporting the Bank to implement its strategy with a particular emphasis on:

 - Improved Governance, including in natural resources management

 - Climate and Green Growth

 - Impact of private sector operations on poverty reduction and development.